 Risky driving behavior No. 4: Not using seat belts

-Drivers and passengers who fail to buckle up when they get into a car face high risks in the event of a crash – 47% of passenger vehicle occupants who were killed in 2019 in crashes were not wearing seat belts.
-And 55% of those killed during nighttime in 2019 were unrestrained.
+Drivers and passengers who fail to buckle up when they get into a car face high risks in the event of a crash—50% of passenger vehicle occupants who were killed in 2022 in crashes were not wearing seat belts.

 The NHTSA says buckling up is the most effective way to protect yourself in a crash.
-Seat belts keep you from being ejected from a vehicle and are designed to work with airbags, protecting passengers and drivers in the event of a crash.
+Seat belts prevent ejection from a vehicle and are designed to work with airbags, protecting passengers and drivers in the event of a crash.

 Risky driving behavior No. 5: Speeding